Sprint Relay

 1st Leg

-The first athlete will use a sprint start and will have to modify the right hand position in order to securely hold the baton.
-The athlete has the following options of holding the baton :
+The first athlete will use a sprint start and will have to modify the right-hand position to hold the baton securely.
+The athlete has the following options for holding the baton:

 Relay start